We serve the Deaf Community and people who are deaf but not part of the Deaf Community, as well as hard of hearing people.

 Services of worship in Sign Language (BSL) each month (except in August).
 Services are usually held on the third Sunday of each month at 3.15pm.
 The venue varies so please contact the Revd Steve Morris for details.
 We try to arrange transport to services where possible.

-You may request that baptisms, weddings and funerals are conducted also in Sign Language.
+Advice can be given on how you provide a sign language interpreter to enable a deaf person to have full access in your church.
 Pastoral care and advice is available to deaf and hard of hearing people.
 Bible Study sessions for deaf people are also provided by Steve.

 The Revd Steve Morris